A handmade Christmas elf is gifted with every order 🎄🎁

 The red circle represents the sun while the blue circle represents the moon.

-The Sami Parliament
+The Sámi Parliament

-The Sami Parliament is the highest political organization of the Sami people.
-It is responsible for
+The Sámi Parliament is the highest political organization of the Sámi people.
+It is responsible for:

-• Defending the rights of the Sámi people
+• Defending the rights of the Sámi

-• Formulates proposals
+• Formulating proposals

 • Issuing opinions on matters relating to the Sámi